-Operations affecting larger than 5 acres shall comply at minimum with the performance standards listed in 38MRSA § 490-A- unless a variance from these standards are approved by the Department of Environmental Protection.
-"Performance Standards for Excavations for Borrow, Clay, Topsoil or Silt" Bureau of Land Quality 9/2001 including procedures for variance are available at the CEO's office.
+Operations affecting larger than 5 acres shall comply at minimum with the performance standards listed in 38 M.R.S.A. §490-A, as may be amended, unless a variance from these standards are is approved by the Department of Environmental Protection.
+The document "Performance Standards for Excavations for Borrow, Clay, Topsoil or Silt" (Bureau of Land Quality 9/2001), including procedures for applying for a variance, are is available at the CEO's office.

-Operations affecting smaller than 5 acres shall at minimum comply with performance standards in State Law, 30-A MRSA § 3105, Small borrow pits and 38 MRSA § 490-M1 Since Department of Environmental Protection does not have authority to enforce these standards, the Richmond CEO may conduct an inspection to assure all performance standards are complied with.
+Operations affecting smaller than 5 acres shall at minimum comply with performance standards in State Law, 30-A M.R.S.A. §3105, Small borrow pits and 38 M.R.S.A. §490-M4.
+Since the Department of Environmental Protection does not have authority to enforce these standards, the Richmond CEO may conduct an inspection to assure all performance standards are complied with.